Quantitative concatenation for polynomial box norms: Definitions and preliminaries

 We write $\N, \N_0,\Z, \R, \C$ for the sets of positive integers, nonnegative integers, integers, real numbers, and complex numbers (respectively).
 For reals $a<b$, we set $[a,b] = \{\ceil{a}, a+1, \ldots, \floor{b}\}$, abbreviating $[1,N]$ as $[N]$ and $[-N,N]$ as $[\pm N]$.

 To facilitate the reading of the paper, we fix the uses of various letters.
-The letter $d$ denotes the maximum degree of polynomials under consideration; $D$ is the dimension of the ambient space $\Z^D$ in which we work; $K$ measures the range of the polynomial variable $z$; $\ell$ is the length of the polynomial family, and later on it also denotes the number of summands in concatenated box norms; $N$ refers to the {size of the} support of the functions; $r$ is the number of parameters $h_1, \ldots, h_r$, and $H$ concerns their range; $s,t$ denote the degrees of box norms appearing in the arguments; and $V$ bounds the size of polynomial coefficients.
+The letter $d$ denotes the maximum degree of polynomials under consideration; $D$ is the dimension of the ambient space $\Z^D$ in which we work; $K$ is the length of the interval from which the polynomial variable $z$ is taken; $\ell$ is the length of the polynomial family, and later on it also denotes the number of summands in concatenated box norms; $N$ refers to the {size of the} support of the functions; $r$ is the number of parameters $h_1, \ldots, h_r$, and $H$ concerns their range; $s,t$ denote the degrees of box norms appearing in the arguments; and $V$ bounds the size of polynomial coefficients.